coryb-xyz/misc-powershell/readme.md

 # Powershell module to make your string looK lIKE you tYpe Like aN IDiOt foR sOMe REasON
 ## Usage
-1. `Import-Module .\FormatStringStupid.psm1`
+1. `Import-Module .\MemePowershell\MemePowershell.psm1`
 2. `Format-StringStupid "some text"`

-## Advanced Usage
-1. `Format-StringStupid "powershell is weird" -Copy` \\\ Sends the resulting text to the system clipboard
+1. `New-SpongeBobMeme "i'm writing memes in powershell"`